Drivers Ed in Iowa

 Once you select a course that is right for you, contact the provider for details about costs and schedules.

-NOTE: Parents of home-schooled teenagers will soon be able to teach driver’s education themselves.
+NOTE: Parents are able to teach driver's education themselves.
 The Iowa DOT has developed rules and an application process.
 Check the Iowa DMV website for updates about parent-taught Driver's Ed.

 Your next steps involve obtaining your intermediate driver's license.

 In addition to completing an Iowa driver's education course, you'll need to:

 - Hold your instruction permit for at least 1 year.

 - Have had no traffic violations for at least 6 months.